Alfresco/docs-alfresco/content-accelerator/latest/configure/integrations-and-addons.md

 Once your cloud solution has been chosen, the following steps must be completed in order to integrate your selected cloud solution with ACA:

 ### Microsoft OneDrive

 1. Navigate to the [Azure Portal](https://portal.azure.com) and login.

-1. Search for `App registrations`
+2. Search for `App registrations`

-1. Create a new App Registration
+3. Create a new App Registration

-1. Make sure the audience is set to `Accounts in any organizational directory and personal Microsoft accounts`
+4. Make sure the audience is set to `Accounts in any organizational directory and personal Microsoft accounts`

-1. Select the Authentication section
+5. Select the Authentication section

-    - Set up Redirect url(s) (example: `https://{server}/ocms/dummy/path`).
+   1. Set up Redirect url(s) (example: `https://{server}/ocms/dummy/path`).
-      - Note that for development, a redirect URL starting with `http://localhost` is acceptable.
+      > **Note:** For development, a redirect URL starting with `http://localhost` is acceptable.
 All other URLs must start with `https://`.

-    - Under `Implicit grant`, ensure the `Access tokens` and `ID tokens` checkboxes are checked
+   2. Under `Implicit grant`, ensure the `Access tokens` and `ID tokens` checkboxes are checked

-1. Select the API Permissions section.
+6. Select the API Permissions section.
 Ensure the following permissions are granted:

-    - Microsoft Graph: `user.read, Files.ReadWrite.All, Files.ReadWrite.AppFolder, Files.ReadWrite.Selected, offline_access, openid, Sites.ReadWrite.All`
+    * Microsoft Graph: `user.read, Files.ReadWrite.All, Files.ReadWrite.AppFolder, Files.ReadWrite.Selected, offline_access, openid, Sites.ReadWrite.All`
-    - Admin Consent Required - no for all
+    * Admin Consent Required - no for all

-1. After saving all changes, navigate back to the Overview page and copy the `Application (client) ID`.
+7. After saving all changes, navigate back to the Overview page and copy the `Application (client) ID`.
 This will be needed in the ACA admin (see below).

-1. Follow these steps if your version of Java runs into issues with the SSL Certificate, usually manifesting in `PKIX` errors in the log files:
+8. Follow these steps if your version of Java runs into issues with the SSL Certificate, usually manifesting in `PKIX` errors in the log files:

      * Download and install OpenSSL
      * Ensure you are on the same network as the target server
      * From a command prompt, run this command:

-        - `openssl s_client -showcerts -host graph.microsoft.com -port 443`
+       `openssl s_client -showcerts -host graph.microsoft.com -port 443`

      * For the first certificate returned (there are usually 2), mark the lines starting with `-----BEGIN CERTIFICATE-----` up to `-----END CERTIFICATE-----` and copy them into a text editor and save to a file on the Alfresco server.
      * Run this command on the Alfresco server to add the certificate to the Java keystore:

-        - `<ALFRESCO_HOME>\java\bin\keytool.exe -import -trustcacerts -alias <give the certificate an alias> -file <path to file from the previous step> -keystore <ALFRESCO_HOME>\java\lib\security\cacerts`
+       `<ALFRESCO_HOME>\java\bin\keytool.exe -import -trustcacerts -alias <give the certificate an alias> -file <path to file from the previous step> -keystore <ALFRESCO_HOME>\java\lib\security\cacerts`

     - The alias can be anything as long as it's unique
      * When prompted, enter the default keystore password